rl1987/trickster.dev/tricksterblog/content/post/scraping-clutch-for-b2b-company-data.md

 2. Traversing this list will give us bunch of links for company pages (each category URL points to a paged list of companies within a category - we have to account for some overlap between categories).
-3. Scraping each company page will gives us an item - a unit of data that is to be saved into CSV file.
+3. Scraping each company page will give us an item - a unit of data that is to be saved into CSV file.

 Since this involves cookies that we have to reuse between requests we want to set up a requests session to use for scraping and recreate it when needed.
-However there is a little complication - in this case TLS fingerprint is also being checked, thus we need to use TLS client library to reproduce a fingerprint that looks realistic - like the one coming from real browser.
+However there is a little complication - it turned out that TLS fingerprint is actually being checked, thus we need to use TLS client library to reproduce a fingerprint that looks realistic - like the one coming from real browser, not from Python requests library (we got lucky with curl earlier).
 We thus use Playwright together with open source TLS client (`tls-client` from PIP) to prepare an equivalent of `requests.Session` object:

 ```python